In the early morning hours of July 26, 1978, John McCormick, a 63-year-old cab driver, was fatally shot outside of his home in Washington, D.C.

 Tribble reached out to Sandra Levick, of the Public Defender Service for the District of Columbia, who had represented Gates.

 The hair evidence from Tribble’s case was sent for mitochondrial DNA testing.
-Wright, who had been acquitted, also submitted his DNA for testing.
-On January 5, 2012, DNA testing excluded both Tribble and Wright, and proved that the hair used to convict Tribble did not come from him, or from his alleged accomplice.
+Wright, who had been acquitted of the McCormick murder where the stocking was found, also submitted his DNA for testing.
+On January 5, 2012, DNA testing excluded both Tribble and Wright as sources of the hair, and proved that the hair used to convict Tribble did not come from him or his alleged accomplice.